Hannah And Her Answered Prayer - Bible Study

 We find Hannah in I Samuel Chapter 1.
 Hannah was married to a man by the name of Elkanah.
 Elkanah had two wives, Hannah and Peninnah.
 Peninnah had children, but Hannah didn’t have any.

-Even though Hannah didn’t have any children Elkanah loved her very much and treated her well.
+Even though Hannah didn’t have any children, Elkanah loved her very much and treated her well.
 The Bible says he went to Shiloh every year to worship and sacrifice.
-When he made offerings to the Lord, he gave to Peninnah and to her sons and daughters portions, but to Hannah he gave a double portion since she had no children.
+When he made offerings to the Lord, he gave to Peninnahis (his other wife), and to her sons and daughters portions, but to Hannah he gave a double portion since she had no children.
 He really didn’t need to do this, but he did because he loved Hannah so much.

-Peninnah, (the other wife) liked to pick on Hannah because she had no children.
+Peninnah, liked to pick on Hannah because she had no children.
 The Bible says: “And her adversary also provoked her sore, for to make her fret, because the Lord had shut up her womb.”(I Samuel 1:6).
 So it appears that Hannah and Pininnah didn’t get along well.

 Marriage to more than one woman was allowed at that time if the first wife wasn’t able to bear children.
 Then as now, it didn’t work well to have more than one wife.

-Peninnah continued to pick on her every year as they went up to the House of the Lord.
+Peninnah continued to choose her every year as they went up to the House of the Lord.
 Hannah would become so upset that she would cry and not eat.
 Peninnah was probably jealous because Elkanah loved Hannah so much.

 Because Hannah prayed silently, Levi the priest thought that she was drunk.
 He told her to put the wine away.
 She let Levi know that she wasn’t drunk but that she was just upset and praying.

 Sure enough when Hannah and her husband went home she became pregnant and later had Samuel.
-Not only did God give her a son, but he was to become a great prophet that we still read about today.
+Not only did God give her a son, but he was to become a great prophet that is one of the great characters in the Bible.

 Once Samuel was weaned, she took him to the temple and gave him to Levi to serve God there.
 This had to be a great sacrifice on Hannah’s part, but she obeyed God and kept her vow.